 This is still an under-researched area but I’m also a believer that just because there are no studies of something (yet), there is no reason to dismiss it (unless it’s potentially dangerous).
 Meditation also didn’t have much research two decades ago (and was laughed at) and is now the darling remedy in the medical world.

 Recommendation: You can either purchase X-shaped mouth tapes online or simply use a surgical tape from your first aid kit.
 Tape your mouth just before going to sleep.
 It may feel slightly uncomfortable at first, even anxiety-provoking, but on the second or third try, you may get used to it and love your sleep.
-I’ve tried mouth taping but, since I mostly sleep on my stomach and tend to breath through my nose, I didn’t experience much improvement in my sleep from mouth taping.
+I’ve tried mouth taping but, since I mostly sleep on my stomach and tend to breathe through my nose, I didn’t experience much improvement in my sleep from mouth taping.
 But, you could!

 Correcting mouth structure